ElectricalGang

 Note: It is advisable to turn off the main circuit breaker when checking any loose connections.

 #5.
-Reinstall the Connector:
+Reinstall the Connector

-Assemble the wires while making sure their ends are long and then twist them clockwise on the new wire connector.
+Assemble the wires while making sure their ends are long, and then twist them clockwise on the new wire connector.
 Read the no sticker on the wire connector package to match the connector with the number of wires.
-Then turn on the main circuit breaker and check if your problem is solved.
-Then even know if this problem is not solved then it is time to choose a suitable electrician.

 GFCI Outlet Will Not Reset

-A GFCI outlet may not reset because there’s a ground fault occurring at a regular outlet that’s not working, or somewhere else downstream of the GFCI.
-Chances are, there’s a ground-fault at one or more downstream wires, receptacles, or electrical devices.
+A GFCI outlet may not reset because there’s a ground fault occurring at a regular outlet that’s not working or somewhere else downstream of the GFCI.
+Chances are, there’s a ground fault at one or more downstream wires, receptacles, or electrical devices.
 An incorrectly installed GFI may be problematic too.

 How Do I Know If My GFCI Outlet Is Bad?